Our Services

 IBS can be uncomfortable and frustrating, but it is not life-threatening and does not increase cancer risk.

-If you're experiencing any of these symptoms and want to better understand what might be going on, a free Irritable Bowel Syndrome (IBS) symptom checker can help you identify patterns and prepare questions for your next doctor's visit.
+If you're experiencing any of these symptoms and want to better understand what might be going on, use Ubie's free AI-powered Irritable Bowel Syndrome (IBS) symptom checker to get personalized insights in just 3 minutes and prepare for a more informed conversation with your doctor.

 IBD (Inflammatory Bowel Disease) is a group of serious autoimmune conditions that cause chronic inflammation in the digestive tract.